Sharon Guynup

 Writing

 Captive tigers in the U.S. outnumber those in the wild.
-It's a problem.

 National Geographic Magazine